If you want to know how to teach toddlers and build a positive environment where they can learn and thrive then read on…

 3. Don’t force learning…make it fun!

-This one is so so important if you want to foster a love of learning.
+This one is so so important if you want to foster a love of learning…it’s my golden rule for home schooling.

-It’s actually a big reason why I had enough of teaching and chose to home educate our boys.
+It’s actually a big reason why I had enough of teaching and left to home educate our boys.

 Yes, you CAN teach a two year the alphabet and a three year old to read.

-Forcing a child to learn what we think they should know will be far more of a struggle than waiting until they are ready.
+Forcing a child to learn what we think they should know is pointless and will be far more of difficult than waiting until they are ready.

 Research has shown time and time again than children who learn to read later not only catch up with their peers but also maintain a higher level of enthusiasm towards reading.